Decomposing Tensor Spaces via Path Signatures: The universal signature variety

-\end{definition} As the name suggests, $\G(V)$ is in fact a group under the tensor product.
-This is a consequence of the celebrated \emph{Baker-Campbell-Hausdorff formula}, see for instance \cite[Corollary 3.3]{Reutenauer}.
+\end{definition} As a consequence of the celebrated \emph{Baker-Campbell-Hausdorff formula} \cite[Corollary 3.3]{Reutenauer}, $\G(V)$ is a group under the tensor product .
 We now arrive at our central definition. \begin{definition} Let $p_k$ denote the projection $\TT((V)) \to V^{\ot k}$ .
 The \emph{universal signature variety}, or simply \emph{universal variety} $\U_k(V)$, is the image of $\Lie((V))$ under the composition